-Being constipated means your bowel movements are difficult or happen less often than normal.
-Almost everyone has it at some point in life, and it's usually not serious.
-Still, you'll feel much better when your system is back on track.
+Being constipated means your bowel movements are tough or happen less often than normal.
+Almost everyone goes through it sooner or later.

 What Are the Symptoms?

 You may have:

 - Trouble having a bowel movement (straining to go)

 - Hard or small stools

 - A sense that everything didn’t come out

 - Changes in your usual diet or activities

 - Colon cancer